ofnote/lightex/docs/config.md

 More examples under [this](../examples/) directory.

-For now, `LightEx` assumes the dataclass structure of `Experiment` and nested fields.
-We will add more flexibility as new use cases arise.
+For now, `LightEx` assumes the dataclass structure of `Experiment` and `Config` but allow flexibility with fields of classes, e.g., `HP`.
 Conversion to `yaml` and`json` from a dataclass object is supported.